balancer/balancer-v3-monorepo/README.md

 Then, install Medusa using this [installation guide](https://github.com/crytic/medusa/blob/master/docs/src/getting_started/installation.md#building-from-source) (or just copy the adequate precompiled binary to a directory within your `PATH`).

-Finally, run `yarn fuzz:medusa`.
+Finally, run `yarn test:medusa`.
 This command is available inside the packages `vault`, `pool-weighted` and `pool-stable`.

 ## Static analysis